‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 — Misha Collins (@mishacollins) January 16, 2017

 There is currently no news on Timeless Season 2, but there is some hope.
-The show started with strong ratings but has dropped considerably over since the beginning.
+The show started with strong ratings but has dropped considerably since the beginning.
 However, it is available across all the network’s streaming services, which will affect the number of live views.
 For now, fans just have the news of Supernatural reunions happening within Timeless.

 Timeless Season 1 continues on Mondays at 10 p.m. on NBC.